Forest-fire-detection-using-yolo-models/forest-fire-detection/README.md

 ## 👥 Team Members

-This project is developed as a final year project by Computer Science Engineering (**Artificial Intelligence**) students from Narasaraopeta Engineering College.
+This project is developed as a final year project by CSE (**Artificial Intelligence**) students from Narasaraopeta Engineering College.

 ### Team Leader
 **T. Jai Prakash**